ShammiL/docs-mi/en/docs/learn/examples/jms-examples/guaranteed-delivery-with-failover.md

 # Guaranteed Delivery with Failover

 WSO2 Micro Integrator ensures guaranteed delivery with the failover message store and scheduled failover message forwarding processor.
-The topics in the following section describe how you can setup guaranteed message delivery with failover configurations.
+The topics in the following section describe how you can set up guaranteed message delivery with failover configurations.

 The following diagram illustrates a scenario where a failover message store and a scheduled failover message forwarding processor is used